ronniebugia/mtcars/README.md

 # Motor Trend Car Road Tests Visualization App
 Data visualization for Motor Trend Car Road Tests from https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html

+## About the App
+The app visualizes data from the Motor Trend Car Road Tests dataset available online.
+There is a radar plot assessing the performance of the indvidual car models.
+You can choose the model being plotted from a dropdown menu.

+There is also a bar chart comparing the attributes of each car model.
+You can choose the attribute being compared from another dropdown menu.

 ## Getting Started
 You will need the following dependencies to run the app: dash